Preliminary exam prep

 - the only 0-dimensional manifolds are collections of points,

-- the only 1-dimensional manifolds are $S^1$ and $\R$, and
+- the only 1-dimensional manifolds are S^1 and \R, and

-- the only 2-dimensional compact manifolds are $S^2\# (T^2)^{\#n}$ or $S^2\#(\R\P^2)^{\#n}$, for any $n\geqslant 0$.
+- the only 2-dimensional compact manifolds are S^2\# (T^2)^{\#n} or S^2\#(\R\P^2)^{\#n}, for any n\geqslant 0.

-\chi\left(S^2\# (T^2)^{\#n}\right) = 2-2n,
+\chi\left(S^2\# (T^2)^{\#n}\right) = 2-2n, \hspace{1cm} \chi\left(S^2\#(\R\P^2)^{\#n}\right) = 2-n.

-These surfaces are called orientable (on the left) and non-orientable (on the right) surfaces of genus $n$.
+These surfaces are called orientable (on the left) and non-orientable (on the right) surfaces of genus n.

-Theorem: (Stokes' theorem) For $X$ oriented and $\omega\in \Omega^{n-1}_X$, $\int_X d\omega = \int_{\dy X} \omega$.
+Theorem: (Stokes' theorem) For X oriented and \omega\in \Omega^{n-1}_X, \int_X d\omega = \int_{\dy X} \omega.

-Proposition: The tangent bundle $TX$ is always orientable.
+Proposition: The tangent bundle TX is always orientable.

-Proof: Let $U,V\subset X$ with $\vp:U\to \R^n$ and $\psi:V\to \R^n$ trivializing maps, and $\psi\circ \vp^{-1}:\R^n\to \R^n$ the transition function.
-To show that $TX$ is always orientable, we need to show the Jacobian of the induced transition function (determinant of the derivative) on $TX$ is always non-negative.
-On $TU$ and $TV$, we have trivializing maps $(\varphi,d\varphi)$ and $(\psi,d\psi)$, giving a transition function
+Proof: Let U,V\subset X with \vp:U\to \R^n and \psi:V\to \R^n trivializing maps, and \psi\circ \vp^{-1}:\R^n\to \R^n the transition function.
+To show that TX is always orientable, we need to show the Jacobian of the induced transition function (determinant of the derivative) on TX is always non-negative.
+On TU and TV, we have trivializing maps (\varphi,d\varphi) and (\psi,d\psi), giving a transition function

 (\psi\circ \varphi^{-1}, d\psi \circ d\varphi^{-1}) = (\psi\circ \varphi^{-1}, d(\psi \circ \varphi^{-1})).